FOSTER RESPECT, STRONG COMMUNICATION

 Identifying and Addressing Uncivil Communication

-Fringe Professional Development and the NALP Foundation are launching an important and timely study in fall 2018 on the characteristics and impact of incivility in law firms.
+Fringe Professional Development and the NALP Foundation collaborated on an important and timely study in fall 2018 on the characteristics and impact of incivility in law firms.
 The research aims to give law firms the tools to identify and mitigate this critical workplace communications issue, which is documented to have a damaging impact on relationships and reputations if left unaddressed.

 Fringe PD Managing Director Rachael Bosch recalls the first time she heard the term “screamer” used to describe an attorney in her office, signaling a much larger problem.